Lazy Luddite Log

 Europe via Doha

-We arrived at Doha Airport in the wee small hours and were free to wander about till our connecting flight.
+We arrived at Doha Airport in the wee small hours and were free to wander about inside till our connecting flight.
 This makes sense - if all the security checks are happening at the ends of your journey then why bother with them in between?
 This cultivated oasis impressed me with its generous facilities and I was particularly taken with its relaxing indoor garden.

 Venice